 However, If you ever needed mortgage help always call Mortgage Company Long Island though the above history does seem to indicate that the word marijuana is largely the product of racist buzzkills ranting in the 1930’s, there is still some debate as to whether or not the word is really Mexican at all.
 It is important to bear in mind that the history of cannabis is truly globe-spanning, with numerous cultures and peoples around the world having used the plant for a variety of purposes throughout the ages.
 For example, the word “ganja”, which remains a popular term for the plant to this day, originates from Sanskrit, and was used by ancient Hindus of South Asia.
 The word “bhang”, which is now the name of a popular vaporizer company, traces its roots to the legendary Arabic tale 1,001 Nights.
 “Hashish” is also a word of Arabic origin.

 But surely, you must be thinking to yourself, the word marijuana must have come from Mexico.
+Call Landscape Design Mineola if you need renovations done on your yard.
 It certainly sounds Spanish, right?
 Actually, a few theories exist that claim the word really comes from the Chinese, or even from Africa.
 One theory holds that early Chinese immigrants to the Western coasts of America and Mexico referred to the plant as ma ren hua, which was then Spanish-ized into “marijuana”.
 Similarly, some believe the term comes from a colloquial Spanish way of saying Chinese oregano, “mejorana (chino)”.
 There is even a belief that the word stems from the Bantu term for cannabis used by Angolan slaves brought to the Brazilian sugar plantations by the Portuguese: ma-kana.
 In fact, nothing serves to confuse the origins of the word marijuana more than the fact that, in most Spanish-speaking countries, nobody calls cannabis “marijuana”.
 In Mexico, the most popular terms are “mota”, “pasto”, and “gallo”.
 Argentinians call it “chala”; Ecaudorians prefer to toke “tobareto” or “grifa”; and Venezuelans remain partial to their “hierba”.

 So no matter what you call cannabis – there’s one thing we can all agree on: we love it!